 There are two compartments that both open clam-shell style.

-The front compartment holds the suits and features a tri-fold panel with restraining side panels to keep your suit in place.
+The front compartment holds the suits and is a tri-fold garment bag.
+It has restraining side panels to keep your suit in place.
 It can fit up to two suits (or three for the ladies).

 If you still need more space, there are two more pockets on the outside of the bag.
 It also has a Smartlink strap that you can attach to another wheeled bag if needed.